 To avoid the constant interruptions in electric service that overgrown or fallen vegetation can cause, electric companies use various methods to control or remove vegetation in a safe and environmentally conscious manner.
 These are called rights-of-way vegetation management programs.
-The goal of such programs is to provide safe transmission and distribution services and minimize disruptions caused by trees and other vegetation, while maintaining a harmonious relationship with the environment.
+The goal of these programs is to provide safe transmission and distribution services and to minimize disruptions caused by trees and other vegetation, while maintaining a harmonious relationship with the environment.
 Properly maintained rights-of-way are essential to providing safety for utility workers and customers.

 Memorandum of Understanding

 After several years of negotiations, the electric power sector and federal land management agencies finalized an agreement to facilitate tree trimming and vegetation management near electric infrastructure on federal lands, an accord that will bolster efforts to ensure electric reliability, while protecting critical wildlife habitat.